-It is available on the SNES and Sega Mega Drive and more.
+It is available for the SNES and Sega Mega Drive and more.
 All versions are worth checking out

 9. Kirby Super Star/Kirby’s Fun Pak

 Kirby is always fun!
-Especially in this one were you can take a pal out on multiple fun adventures.
-This game offers a wide variety of characters and/or powers for both you and your partner to enjoy in this easy going platformer.
-Being a Kirby game, it is not that much of a challenge but going for a 100% takes a lot of perseverence and exploring.
-The game also has a couple of mini games that are very easy to enjoy.
+Especially in this one where you can take a pal out on multiple fun adventures.
+This game offers a wide variety of characters and/or powers for both you and your partner to enjoy in this easy-going platformer.
+Being a Kirby game, it is not that much of a challenge but going for a 100% takes a lot of perseverance and exploring.
+The game also has a couple of mini-games that are very easy to enjoy.